lispetti/Weather-App/README.md

-# Weather-App

-## Weather app developed for programming 3 course with two other students.
+Weather app developed for programming 3 course with two other students.